 Take in the stunning, panoramic views of the Hauraki Gulf and its offshore islands by walking the Coastal Track at Long Bay Regional Park.
 This multi-use track takes you to the northern end of the park through coastal bush and secluded bays (be aware that you may encounter the occasional nude bather at Pōhutukawa Bay).

-Hike up Pigeon Mountain (Ōhuiarangi), an old pā site in Half Moon Bay.
+Hike up Ōhuiarangi (Pigeon Mountain), an old pā site in Half Moon Bay.
 From the top of this volcanic cone, you’ll see the Waitematā Harbour, Tāmaki River and Manukau Harbour.

 If you’re after more of a challenge, wind your way up Mt Eden (Maungawhau) – Auckland’s highest volcano.
 From the summit, you’ll enjoy spectacular 360-degree views of the city and its harbours.

-Stroll through Albert Park – one of Auckland’s most important parks located in the heart of the city.
+Stroll through Albert Park in the heart of the city.
 At one corner of the park you’ll find the Auckland Art Gallery Toi o Tāmaki and gardens, and on the other side is the original park-keeper's cottage, which is now a museum of memorabilia.
 The park also features a range of statues and memorials, flowerbeds, a Victorian fountain and large trees perfect for escaping the summer heat.

 Help protect our kauri

-- Scrub – clean all soil off your footwear and other gear, every time you enter or leave a forest/area with native trees.
+- Scrub – clean all soil off your footwear and gear.

-- Spray – your footwear and gear at every cleaning station.
+- Spray – your footwear and gear with disinfectant at every cleaning station you encounter.
 Kauri dieback can be spread by just a pinhead of soil.

-- Stay – on the designated open tracks.
+- Stay – on open tracks and off kauri roots.